timdorohin/lor-minetest-server/README.txt

 - Simple mobs

 Examples:
-Eating an apple (from the default Minetest game) increases your saturation by 2, eating a bread (from the default Minetest game) increases your saturation by 4.
+Eating an apple (from the default Minetest game) increases your satiation by 2, eating a bread (from the default Minetest game) increases your satiation by 4.

 License of textures: